ralphcajipe/web/README.md

 # web
-This is CS50’s Web Programming with Python and JavaScript
+This is Harvard CS50’s Web Programming with Python and JavaScript